© 2024 Law Office of Sarina Gianna, LLC.

 Ocean County Property Division Attorney

-As a part of the divorce process, marital property and debts are divided between the two parties.
+As a part of the divorce process, marital property, and debts are divided between the two parties.
 In New Jersey, marital property is divided under a principle called equitable distribution.
 Under equitable distribution, assets and debts are divided fairly between spouses.
 However, “fairness” does not always mean that property is split evenly.
 According to equitable distribution, it can be a variety of percentages depending on what is fair and just to both parties.
 Those terms are somewhat subjective, and a judge will make a decision based on what he or she believes are important factors.
-It is important to have an effective legal support ready to make your case and fight for your entitled share of the marital estate.
-For a consultation with an experienced attorney, contact the Law Office of Sarina Gianna, LLC.
+It is important to have effective legal support ready to make your case and fight for your entitled share of the marital estate.
+For a consultation with an experienced property division attorney, contact the Law Office of Sarina Gianna, LLC.

-Marital and exempt property
+Marital and Exempt Property

 A court must determine which property applies to the marital estate before it can divide marital property.
 Simply put, marital property is usually acquired during the marriage.
 Exempt property is usually acquired before the marriage, with some exceptions, including gifts and inheritances.
 This topic can be very complicated.
 In some cases, it is important to conduct a thorough investigation to determine what is marital property and even uncover assets belonging to the couple.
 That being said, rather obviously, marital property is subject to equitable distribution, while exempt, or separate property, is not.
 If you believe your hard-earned assets may be at stake, please do not hesitate to speak with the Law Office of Sarina Gianna, LLC today.
 We are here to help you through every step of the equitable distribution process to ensure your assets are protected.